Academic Advising Case Studies

 Student Athlete Case Studies (EDCEP 864)

-Final Projects for Spring 2023 are due March 8, 2023 in CANVAS
+Final Projects for Spring 2024 are due March 8, 2024 through CANVAS.

 **Students who took EDCEP 839 Assessment of Academic Advising or EDCEP 812 History and Philosophy of Higher Education as their elective and chose to do Case Studies as their final project should complete three (3) Academic Advising Case Studies.**